Can milk soothe heartburn?

 Why is milk a supposed remedy for heartburn?

-So, why is milk considered to be a useful remedy for heartburn?
+Why is milk considered to be a useful remedy for heartburn?
 In the presence of supposed excess stomach acid (this isn’t always the case as I will go on to discuss later) milk is assumed to have a neutralising effect.

-Your stomach has a protective mucous layer which acts as a barrier against the erosive effects of your stomach acid; however, your oesophagus isn’t so lucky – if stomach acid splashes back up into your gullet – known as acid reflux – you are likely to feel the intense, burning sensation you know as heartburn.
+Then, it's important to remember that your stomach has a protective mucous layer which acts as a barrier against the erosive effects of your stomach acid; however, your oesophagus isn’t so lucky – if stomach acid splashes back up into your gullet – known as acid reflux – you are likely to feel the intense, burning sensation you know as heartburn.

 Heartburn can be so painful many people do actually mistake it for a problem with their heart!
 This can be distressing, so effective home remedies are in high demand.